A simple algorithm to find the L-curve corner in the regularisation of ill-posed inverse problems: Introduction

-where the quantity $\bm{Ax}-\bm{b}$ is the vector of residuals between the experimental data vector $\bm{b}$ and the reconstructed data $\bm{A}\bm{x}$ for a given $\bm{x}$.
-Regularization techniques are applied to make the problem less sensitive to the noise of $\bm{b}$ and find a stable solution.
-One popular regularization method is to replace the system~\ref{eqn:lsq} with

-where the regularization term $\bm{R}(\bm{x})$ represents a cost function, which may include some prior information about the solution.
-The scalar factor $\lambda$ is the \emph{regularization parameter}, serving as weighing factor of $\bm{R}(\bm{x})$.
-The choice of $\lambda$ is crucial for the solution to be meaningful.
-As an example, we consider the regularization method named after Tikhonov~\cite{tikhonov2013numerical}, in which $\bm{R}(\bm{x}) = ||\bm{x}||^{2}$.
-Several methods~(see \cite[p.~44]{almasy2009inverse} and references therein) have been developed in order to find an optimal tuning of $\lambda$ for a given problem.
-Of particular interest is the L-curve method~\cite{hansen1992analysis}.
-The L-curve is a two-dimensional curve, parametric in $\lambda$, defined by points with cartesian coordinates
+where $\bm{Ax}-\bm{b}$ is the vector of residuals between the experimental data vector $\bm{b}$ and the reconstructed data $\bm{A}\bm{x}$ for a given $\bm{x}$.
+The regularisation term $\bm{R}(\bm{x})$ renders the problem less sensitive to the noise of $\bm{b}$ and find a stable solution. $\bm{R}(\bm{x})$ represents a cost function, which usually includes prior information about the solution.
+The scalar factor $\lambda$ is the \emph{regularisation parameter}, is a weighing factor of $\bm{R}(\bm{x})$.
+The choice of $\lambda$ is crucial for a meaningful solution.
+As an example, we consider the regularisation method of Tikhonov~\cite{tikhonov2013numerical}, in which $\bm{R}(\bm{x}) = ||\bm{x}||^{2}$.
+Several methods~(see \cite[\textsection.~7]{hansen1998rank}) have been developed in order to find an optimal tuning of $\lambda$ for a given problem.
+Of particular interest is the L-curve method \cite[\textsection.~7.5]{hansen1998rank} \cite{hansen1992analysis}, which is one of the best-known heuristic methods for the selection of $\lambda$.
+The L-curve is two-dimensional, parametric in $\lambda$, defined by points with cartesian coordinates